cross-seed/cross-seed.org/docs/basics/options.md

 listening for a few types of HTTP requests.
 You can use this option to change the host to bind to and listen on.

+Unless you have an address on your interface you wish **NOT** to listen on, or have a special set of networking requirements, you likely **DO NOT** need to set host.
+By default (`undefined`), cross-seed daemon will listen on the available addresses (`0.0.0.0`).

 :::tip DOCKER

-If you are using Docker, you do not need to set this.
+If you are using Docker, do not set this.
 Leave the option as `undefined`.

 :::